 located in the heart of Washington, D.C., a short distance from

 Capitol Hill, the Library of Congress, and the National Mall.

-The Catholic University of America seeks a strategic enrollment
+The Catholic University of America seeks an experienced

-enrollment best practices for the role of Dean of Graduate
+enrollment professional to fill the position of Dean of

 Responsibilities and Priorities

-The expectations for the Dean of Graduate Admission require that
+The expectations for the Dean of Admission require that

 the successful candidate possess the ability and experience to